fleebzz/mozzart/README.md

 $ mozzart [action]

 actions:
   start           Start all processes found in config file.
 Default action when non one given list            List all processes, running or not with their <uid> and <pid>
   resume <uid>    Resume the process referenced by <uid> when it has been manually stopped stop <uid>      Stop the process referenced by <uid>
+  restart <uid>   Stop (if running) and resume <uid>
   version         Show current Mozzart version

 options:
   -c, --config  The path where config file is located.
 Absolute or relative from current working dir